 Ecosystem Roles

-American shad are preyed upon by bigger fish, birds, humans, bears, and dolphins.
-However, these predators on not dependent on this species.
+American shad are preyed upon by bigger fish, some birds, humans, bears, and dolphins.
+However, these predators are not dependent on this species.
 American shad also eat many riverine crustaceans and fish during migration and may regulate populations of some species.
-American shad are hosts to a variety of parasites, including nematodes Hysterothylacium aduncum and cestodes Scolex pleuronectis.
-Individuals that migrate to spawn in northwestern United States are occasionally infected by nematodes Anisakis simplex, for which American shad act as an intermediate host.
-In the southern Atlantic, American shad are often infected by the species of trematode Genitocotyle atlantica.
+American shad are hosts to a variety of parasites, including nematodes (Hysterothylacium aduncum) and cestodes (Scolex pleuronectis).
+Individuals that migrate to spawn in northwestern United States are occasionally infected by nematodes (Anisakis simplex), for which American shad act as an intermediate host.
+In the southern Atlantic, American shad are often infected by one species of trematode (Genitocotyle atlantica).
 (Shields, 2002; Zool, 1993)

 Commensal/Parasitic Species